codereader/DarkRadiant/README.md

 Visual Studio 2015: **tools/msvc2015/DarkRadiant.sln**

 Open this file with Visual Studio and start a build by right-clicking on the top-level "Solution 'DarkRadiant'" item and choosing Build Solution.
+The DarkRadiant.exe file will be placed into the **install/** folder.

 # Compiling on Linux